 Store-bought dressings and sauces are often loaded with sugar, sodium, and preservatives.
 Making your own is not only healthier but also incredibly simple with a blender.
 You can prep a week’s worth of flavor in minutes.

-• Spicy Peanut Sauce: Blend peanut butter, soy sauce, a little honey or maple syrup, lime juice, a splash of water to thin it out, and a dash of sriracha.
-This is a game-changer for stir-fries, noodle bowls, or as a dip for spring rolls.
+- Spicy Peanut Sauce: Blend peanut butter, soy sauce, a little honey or maple syrup, lime juice, a splash of water to thin it out, and a dash of sriracha.
+This is a major upgrade for stir-fries, noodle bowls, or as a dip for spring rolls.

 Batch-Blended Soups and Purées